Sell on commission

 Services >

-Appleyard Antiques has been restorating and conserving furniture and joinery for over 25 years and we pride ourselves on clever craft at a fair price.
+Appleyard Antiques has been restoring and conserving furniture and joinery for over 30 years.
+We pride ourselves on excellence at a fair price.

-We prefer to keep antiques looking patinated and choose to revive old surfaces, if possible, rather than make them like new.
+We prefer to keep antiques looking patinated and choose to revive old surfaces, if possible, but we will refinish if necessary.

 We can take out surface stains and marks without disturbing the patina on your particular peice.

-We can also fix anything broken, cracked, loose or missing altogether.
+We can also repair or remake anything broken, cracked, loose or missing altogether.

-Our conservation and restoration uses principles and guidelines to protect, preserve, and restore timber peices to the highest possible standard.
+Our conservation and restoration method protects, preserves, and restores timber pieces to the highest possible standard.

 • French polishing, surface revival and waxing